-Most manufacturers rate the volume capacity of their units in 1,000’s of litres, but how many can actually carry the weight they claim.
+Most manufacturers rate the volume capacity of their trucks in 1,000’s of litres, but how many can actually carry the weight they claim.

-At Vacvator we have gone to great lengths to ensure your unit can legally carry the weight we say it can, our CAN BUS system ensures you know your real time payload and the built-in safety feature of overload protection.
+At Vacvator we have gone to great lengths to ensure your truck can legally carry the weight we say it can, our CAN BUS system ensures you know your real-time payload and the built-in safety feature of overload protection.

 The Simple Maths

-We know this, that is why Vacvator build units that last, are easy to maintain, easy to operate and cost effective to run.
+We know this, and that is why Vacvator build trucks that last, are easy to maintain, easy to operate and cost-effective to run.